+Note: ALL end-of-year IM changes need to be completed (DIF signed, formatting correct) and sent to the NRR IM coordinator and IRIB and/or IRAB branch chiefs for processing by November 15th of each year.
+Rare exceptions may be granted on a case-by-case basis.
+Plan accordingly if the document has a specific effective date because formatting issues often delay acceptance of documents for processing.

-Closely coordinate with the cognizant IM coordinator to ensure that document issuing packages are processed in accordance with ection 06 requirements and applicable office guidance.
+Closely coordinate with the cognizant IM coordinator to ensure that document issuing packages are processed in accordance with section 06.07 requirements and applicable office guidance.
 In addition, provide “Owner” rights in ADAMS to Document Processing Center, the NRR IM coordinator, (the IM coordinators in NMSS, and NSIR where applicable), and Records Managers.
 “Viewer” rights are provided in ADAMS to NRC Users.

-04.1 Inspection Manual Coordinators: NMSS and NSIR
+04.10 Inspection Manual Coordinators: NMSS and NSIR

-Ensure that the appropriate inspection program organizations, NRC regional offices, and other affected NRC offices the opportunity to comment on documents affecting their programs.
+Ensure that the appropriate inspection program organizations, NRC regional offices, and other affected NRC offices have the opportunity to comment on documents affecting their programs.

-Verify that the requirements of IMC are met in the preparation and approval of documents.
+Verify that the requirements of IMC 0040 and IMC 0040 Appendix A are met in the preparation and approval of IM documents (section 06.09).
+Ensure that the timeliness goal for end-of-year IM changes is met (section 04.09.e.6).

-Ensure that policies and procedures outlined in office’s guidance.
+Ensure that NMSS and NSIR policies and procedures are followed as outlined in the respective office’s guidance documents.

-Track the progress of draft documents submitted for issuance and make the status of submitted documents available to those who submitted them, from the date of submission to the date of issuance.
+Track the progress of draft IM documents submitted for issuance and make the status of submitted documents available to those who submitted them, from the date of submission to the date of issuance.

 Accept final drafts of newly created or modified documents prepared by the originating office for submission to the NRR IM coordinator for final processing and issuance.
 Ensure the NRR IM coordinator has “Owner” rights in ADAMS for all inspection documentation (the IMC, IP or TI to be issued), the Comment Resolution summary, and the DIF.

-In cases where a program office seeks and receives subject matter expertise from another program office on an document, the program office technical lead providing the expertise will route the IMC, IP or TI through the technical lead’s office IM coordinator to review and ensure applicable inspection program requirements have been met.
+In cases where a program office seeks and receives subject matter expertise from another program office on an IM document, the program office technical lead providing the expertise will route the IMC, IP, or TI through the technical lead’s office IM coordinator to review and ensure applicable inspection program requirements have been met.
 The technical lead’s office IM coordinator will sign the DIF and return it to the originating office requesting subject matter expertise, who will then forward to NRR for issuance.

+04.11 VPOB Licensing Assistant (LA)

+The VPO LA follows the procedures in IMC 0040 and IMC 0040 Appendix A to review and process documents for regional comment memos and prepare construction inspection documents for issuance through the NRR IM coordinator. (section 06.09)

+The VPO LA is responsible for maintaining the “Request for Comment” memo Outlook distribution list, and sending the memo, draft documents, and comment resolution table to the applicable staff for review.

+Once draft documents are ready to be issued, the VPO LA will prepare the Part 52 inspection document ADAMS package (include the NRR IM coordinator as Owner in ADAMS) and send it to the NRR IM coordinator.
+The Part 52 inspection document package will include the applicable signed DIF, the IM document itself, the comment resolution, and any feedback forms that will be closed with the issuance of the Part 52 inspection document. (section 06.07)

-04.1 Inspection Manual Coordinator: NRR
+04.12 Inspection Manual Coordinator: NRR

-erforms the same tasks for NRR as the IM coordinators in
+With the addition of specific office guidance for NRR, performs the same tasks for NRR as the IM coordinators in NMSS and NSIR.